Glossary of Road &

 Devices (MUTCD) - the standard guide that defines and regulates all

 traffic signs, signals, and markings in the United States.
-Most
+Many

 states have their own MUTCD as well.